google/koladata/docs/api_reference.md

 Args:
   fn: DataSlice containing the functor(s) to evaluate.
 All functors must
     return a DataItem.
-  *args: The positional argument(s) to pass to the functions.
+  *args: The positional argument(s) to pass to the functors.
+  include_missing: Whether to call the functors on missing items of
+    args/kwargs.
-  **kwargs: The keyword argument(s) to pass to the functions.
+  **kwargs: The keyword argument(s) to pass to the functors.

 Returns:
   The evaluation result.